On the Iteration Complexity of Smoothed Proximal ALM for Nonconvex Optimization Problem with Convex Constraints: Proof of Technical Lemmas in

-Some technical lemmas are needed to prove Lemma~\ref{lem:inverse}.
-We first show that the constraint matrix $Q(x)$ (see Definition~\ref{ass:crcq}) has a regularity property near the solution set $\mathcal{X}^*$.
-Recall the index set for all active constraints $\mathcal{S}_x$ (see Defintion~\ref{def:Act}), then $Q(x)$ has the following property.
+Technical lemmas are given as below.
+We first show that the constraint matrix $Q(x)$ (see \cref{ass:crcq}) has a regularity property near the solution set $\mathcal{X}^*$.
+Recall the index set for all active constraints $\mathcal{S}_x$ (see \cref{def:Act}), then $Q(x)$ has the following property.